M.D Pediatrics

 Contributor-Level 10

-The MD Pediatrics syllabus balances both theory and practice but leans heavily toward practical applications.
-Students spend significant time in clinical rotations, managing pediatric patients, handling emergencies, and attending ward rounds.
+MD Pediatrics syllabus balances both theory and practice but leans heavily toward practical applications.
+Students spend a good amount of time in clinical rotations, managing pediatric patients, handling emergencies and also attending ward rounds.

 New answer posted